Ark logo on the back of 4 high vis jackets.

 image w text bg

-Experienced & Trusted Intumescent Paint Installers
+Experienced & Trusted Intumescent Paint Fireproofing

 Here at Ark Fire Protection, we’ve been providing trusted intumescent paint installation services for years to a wide range of different clients.
 Our certified, highly-trained technicians have extensive experience in all aspects of fire protection, and are dedicated to providing you with the highest quality service possible.
 From taking care of the initial consultation to applying the paint, we make sure that you’re safe and your property is protected from potential fires.